jcsjasonsmith-2bitDev/Zenith-JS-AI/README.md

 Current capabilities, learn from text you give it, generate semi coherent sentences from the training data.

+Zenith hosts its own runtime, run other models in the same environment.

 Zenith is a proof of concept, and is intended for educational purposes.